linode/apl-docs/docs/for-devs/get-started/lab-1.md

 - The URL to access the Otomi web UI (Otomi Console)
 - The login credentials

+We also assume the platform administrator has activated the following K8s applications:

+- Harbor
+- ArgoCD
+- Prometheus
+- Loki
+- Grafana
+- Trivy Operator
+- Tekton
+- OPA/Gatekeeper
+- Knative

+Each lab will show the required K8s application to te activated.

 Also make sure to sign into Gitea:

 - Open Gitea